Gran Turismo (PlayStation)

 Until Gran Turismo 4, this would be the only time a hidden debug option exists in a Gran Turismo game.
 Also, if you enable it and use bumper view, the statistics will appear twice, suggesting those statistics have something to do with rendering.
 Additionally, the color of the text is now tied to the pause text highlight; it will appear orange in an unpaused race.

 In the US versions of the game, the Honda CR-X Si-R '91 was renamed to the Honda Civic CR-X Si '91, and the Honda Civic Type-R was renamed to Honda Civic (Racer), as a part of localization of Honda cars in the US (which includes the addition of Acura branding and the removal of the 1996 CR-X Del Sol VGi/SiR from the dealership), even though the Civic Type-R was never sold in the US, and Honda never referred the Type-R as such.
 However, the prize versions of these cars (won from the FF Challenge and Lightweight Challenge series respectively) retain the original names in the garage and My Car indicator, as well as the entry list and post-race standings screens in the original US version of the game.
-The 1.1 version, issued with the Greatest Hits version of the game, partially fixed this problem, although both cars retain their original names in the entry lists and post-race standings.
+The 1.1 version partially fixed this problem, although both cars retain their original names in the entry lists and post-race standings.

 SYSTEM.DAT contains a track list that does not appear in the US version.